Statue of José Gervasio Artigas (Washington, D.C.)

-General Jose Gervasio Artigas is a bronze statue, in Washington, DC, capital of the United States, at the intersection of Constitution Avenue and Virginia Avenue, at 18th Street.
+General Jose Gervasio Artigas is a bronze statue in Washington, D.C., United States, at the intersection of Constitution Avenue and Virginia Avenue, at 18th Street.
 It is one of a set called the Statues of the Liberators.
-José Artigas was a 19th-century general, sometimes called "the father of Uruguayan independence", "Protector de los Pueblos Libres" or "Jefe de los Orientales".
+José Gervasio Artigas was a 19th-century general, sometimes called "the father of Uruguayan independence", "Protector de los Pueblos Libres" or "Jefe de los Orientales".

-The Washington, DC, statue was created before 1948 by Juan Manuel Blanes.
+The Washington, D.C. statue was created before 1948 by Juan Manuel Blanes.
 At its base are engraved the words "Liberty of America is my dream and its attainment my only hope."

-Although this statue was delivered before the identical one in Montevideo, Minnesota, Montevideo erected theirs in 1949 and the Washington, DC, Parks Department did not erect its until a year later on 19 June 1950.
+Although this statue was delivered before the identical one in Montevideo, Minnesota, Montevideo erected theirs in 1949 and the D.C.
+Parks Department did not erect its until a year later on June 19, 1950.

 Both statues were gifts from the people of Uruguay and are replicas of an original in San José de Mayo, Uruguay, created by Italian sculptor Dante Costa.
 The Uruguayan officer Edgardo Ubaldo Genta had conceived the idea in 1940 as a good-will gesture.